Nassitch/rphm/README.md

 ### Note.

-- This library is only available for Angular applications.
+- The library is compatible with React and Angular applications.
-- In the near future, React applications will also be supported.
+- In the near future, the library will be compatible with all front-end applications.

 # Installation & Usage